tonamatos/BorderTracer/BorderTracer_site/docs/index.md

 ## References

-This framework was developed by Tonatiuh Matos-[Wiederhold.dev](https://wiederhold.dev) as part of the upcoming research paper:
+This framework was developed by [Tonatiuh Matos-Wiederhold](https://wiederhold.dev) as part of the upcoming research paper:

- > Wiederhold, P., Matos-Wiederhold, T., _Border tracing in oriented adjacency graphs of polygonal tilings with application to objects made of rectangular, triangular or hexagonal tiles_, submitted to **Theoretical Computer Science**, 2025.
+ > Wiederhold, P., Matos-Wiederhold, T., _Border tracing in oriented adjacency graphs of polygonal tilings with application to objects made of rectangular, triangular or hexagonal tiles_,**Theoretical Computer Science**, 2025.